Cannery Row Magazine

 In accordance with "fair use" policies, this website contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 Cannery Row Press makes this material available for educational and entertainment purposes to advance literary and social issues.
 Use of copyrighted material from this site extending beyond "fair use" must be with permission of the copyright owner (content provider).

-The opinions expressed through its online publication do not necessarily reflect the views of Cannery Row Press/Magazine and viewing/posting its contents is done at the user's own risk and discretion.
+The opinions expressed through its online publication do not necessarily reflect the views of Cannery Row Press/Magazine and viewing/posting/sharing its contents is done at the user's own risk and discretion.
 CRP is under no obligation to pre-screen, monitor, review or edit its user content but reserves the right to remove offensive or hateful content.

 CRP will not guarantee or be held responsible for accuracy or completeness of its content or be liable for any direct or indirect claims, damages, costs etc. (without limitations) resulting from the use of this website or any websites linked to or recommended by it.